Bohlen History, Family Crest & Coats of Arms

 The surname Bohlen was first found in Baden, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name Bohlen became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Bohlen family
+Early History of the Bohlen family

 This web page shows only a small excerpt of our Bohlen research.
 Another 79 words (6 lines of text) covering the years 178 and 1789 are included under the topic Early Bohlen History in all our PDF Extended History products and printed products wherever possible.